Interview with Jack Harris. One

 Description

 Jack Harris was born in Gillingham, Kent.
-At sixteen, he undertook employment as a clerk in the intelligence department of the Air Ministry.
-He describes the brief evacuation of his department to Harrow in 1939 and receiving permission to leave his reserved occupation and volunteer for aircrew in 1940, when he was sent down to Babbacombe.
-Harris began training as a pilot on Tiger Moths in February 1941 at RAF Fairoaks, followed by Oxfords at RAF Grantham and RAF Ingham.
-Harris describes night flying at Harlaxton before going to Ingham.
-He describes his first solo night flight, when a German intruder bomber caused the landing flares to be turned off, forcing him to find an alternative airfield to land.
-In 1941, Harris was made a navigation instructor and was sent away to a navigation instructor’s school at RAF Cranage in Cheshire.
+Aged 16, he undertook employment as a clerk in the intelligence department of the Air Ministry.
+He describes the brief evacuation of his department to Harrow in 1939 and receiving permission to leave his reserved occupation and volunteer for aircrew in 1940, when he was sent down to RAF Babbacombe.
+Jack began training as a pilot on Tiger Moths in February 1941 at RAF Fairoaks, followed by Oxfords at RAF Grantham and RAF Ingham.
+He describes night flying at Harlaxton before going to Ingham.
+He also talks about his first solo night flight, when a German intruder bomber caused the landing flares to be turned off, forcing him to find an alternative airfield on which to land.
+In 1941, Jack was made a navigation instructor and was sent away to a navigation instructor’s school at RAF Cranage in Cheshire.
 He then served as a navigation instructor for pilots at RAF South Cerney until May 1942, when he was posted to an Operational Training Unit in Canada as a staff pilot leading Ventura training exercises.
-In January 1944, Harris returned to England and trained on Wellingtons at RAF Hixon, Halifaxes at RAF Sandtoft, and converted to Lancasters at RAF Hemswell.
-In August 1944, he joined 550 Squadron based at RAF North Killingholme and completed thirty-seven operations.
-He compares his first daylight operation accompanying an experienced crew to Le Havre with his first solo pilot operation at night to Frankfurt.
-He also recounts anti-aircraft fire puncturing a fuel tank and seventy holes into their wing during a daylight operation over the Rhine River, and his penultimate operation to Dresden.
-In March 1945, Harris was posted to a Halifax Heavy Conversion Unit at RAF Sandtoft.
-Finally, Harris describes receiving a permanent position in the RAF in 1946 and training to fly C-47s before being posted to the Far East in 1949.
+In January 1944, Jack returned to England and trained on Wellingtons at RAF Hixon, Halifaxes at RAF Sandtoft, and converted to Lancasters at RAF Hemswell.
+In August 1944, he joined 550 Squadron based at RAF North Killingholme and completed 37 operations.
+He compares his first daylight operation, accompanying an experienced crew to Le Havre, with his first solo pilot operation at night to Frankfurt.
+He also recounts anti-aircraft fire puncturing a fuel tank and 70 holes into their wing, during a daylight operation over the Rhine River, as well as his penultimate operation to Dresden.
+In March 1945, Jack was posted to a Halifax Heavy Conversion Unit at RAF Sandtoft.
+Finally, he describes receiving a permanent position in the RAF in 1946 and training to fly C-47s before being posted to the Far East in 1949.

 Creator